jhundman/python_elixir_gleam_comparison/README.md

 - Create a CLI app in all three languages
 - The goal of the app is to have the two following commands
   - `foggy` which calls the open meteo api for a given location lat long for the next week.
-It logs the location name, lat long, date, and number of hours in a sql lite db.
+It logs the location name, lat long, date, and number of hours in a sqlite db.
   - `list` which prints out all the data from the sqlite db.

 ## Links